ooples/pine_script_docs/source/concepts/Chart_information.rst

   The timezone the symbol is traded in.
 The string is an `IANA time zone database name <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`__
   (e.g., "America/New_York").
 - `syminfo.type <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}type>`__:
   The type of market the symbol belongs to.
-The values are: "stock", "futures", "index", "forex", "crypto", "fund", "dr" and "cfd".
+The values are "stock", "futures", "index", "forex", "crypto", "fund", "dr" and "cfd".

 This script will display the values of those built-in variables on the chart::